eliranwong/ChromeOSLinux/input_method/fcitx.md

 > apt -qq list fcitx-frontend-qt5

-To work with Qt5 applications, try to copy the file /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so to /Qt/plugins/platforminputcontexts/ folder of Qt5-based applications:
+To work with Qt5 applications, try to copy the files libfcitxplatforminputcontextplugin.so and libfcitx5platforminputcontextplugin.so from /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/ to /Qt/plugins/platforminputcontexts/ folder of Qt5-based applications:

 > cp /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so [ fullpath .../Qt/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so ]

+> cp /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libfcitx5platforminputcontextplugin.so [ fullpath .../Qt/plugins/platforminputcontexts/libfcitx5platforminputcontextplugin.so ]

 We give you an exmaple at: https://github.com/eliranwong/ChromeOSLinux/blob/main/bible/UniqueBibleApp.md#to-use-fcitx-with-uba